Disclaimer: I do not own Harry Potter or any of the characters.

 The cheers for him filled the room, but she couldn't make sense of them.
 She was keeping her eyes on Harry... he was walking towards Voldemort... and she knew only one thing, she could not lose him again... she could not take it to have him be taken for this world again, and this time forever.

 Harry was acting differently though.
 He wasn't scared or worried or panic like he seemed to be the last she had seen him.
-He also didn't seemed to be bothered at all by the obvious angry coming off of Voldemort.
+He also didn't seem to be bothered at all by the obvious anger coming off of Voldemort.
 He must have learned control over his emotions at last.

 She listened as Harry talked to Voldemort in his new confident manner, terrified and yet thrilled by this.
 His confidence seemed to be filling her too... making her believe that he could actually win.
 She listened as Harry explained about Snape being on Dumbledore's side and she realized immediately that he had learned more about that than he had told them in the Room of Requirement in what now seemed like another lifetime ago.